Tachyon/bedrock-knowledge-base-contextual-retrieval/cfn/README.md

 **Note** , grab the values of parameters from the output of the previous stack.Use these keys, **AmazonBedrockExecutionRoleForKnowledgeBasearn , AOSSVectorIndexName, CollectionArn, DataSourceS3Bucket, DataSourceS3BucketName, IntermediateS3BucketName, TransformationLambdaFunctionArn** and the corresponding output values from previous stack to pass it as parameters when you are trying to create the 2nd stack

-# Test the RAG App in Amazon Bedrock Agents Console.
+# Test the RAG App on AWS Console
-1. Upload test files to DataSourceS3Bucket
+1. Navigate to S3 console and upload your test files into DataSourceS3Bucket
-2. Navigate to Bedrock Console and open Bedrock Knowledge base.
+2. Navigate to Bedrock Console and click on Bedrock Knowledge base.
+3. Click on the knowledge base you just created.
-3. Sync the data source
+4. Select the data source and click on Sync button at top right
-4. Once sync is complete.
-Start testing
+5. Once sync is complete.
+Start testing using the test window on the right